OriLiMu/bullets.vim/README.md

 " 2. second existing bullet [ use <cr>/o to add a new bullet below this ]
 " 3. new bullet
 " 4. third existing bullet [ this got renumbered 3 -> 2 when bullet 2 got demoted ]

-let g:bullets_renumber_on_change = 0
-" Example:
-" 1. first existing bullet
-"   a. second existing bullet [ hit <C-t> ]
-" 3. third existing bullet [ no renumbering so this bullet remained `3` ]
-"
-" Example 2:
-" 1. first existing bullet
-" 2. second existing bullet [ use <cr>/o to add a new bullet below this ]
-" 3. new bullet
-" 3. third existing bullet [ no renumbering so this bullet remained `3` ]
 ```

 Enable/disable toggling parent and child checkboxes to indicate "completion" of child checkboxes: